angel-lesnes/optionspricing/README.md

 <strong>Created by Lesnes Angel</strong> &nbsp;&nbsp; • &nbsp;&nbsp; <a href="https://www.linkedin.com/in/angel-lesnes-7714b6386" target="_blank"> <img src="https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin" valign="middle"> </a> </p>

+> [!WARNING]
-[!WARNING] Educational purpose only: This application is developed for educational and informational purposes only.
+> **Educational purpose only :** This application is developed for educational and informational purposes only.
 The data, calculations, and models provided do not constitute financial, investment, or trading advice.
 Always consult a certified financial professional before making investment decisions

 📜 Copyright
 © 2025 Lesnes Angel.
 All rights reserved.